Heather Morris Begs For Beyonce On ‘DWTS’ To Help Her With Votes

 — Heather morris fans (@HeatherMorrisf) April 11, 2017

 A source says that she isn’t asking for Beyonce to perform but just wants her there.

-The source revealed saying, “Heather was once Bey’s backup dancer, and now she wants Beyonce to sit in the front row of DWTS and help her win the Mirror Ball trophy.”
-Everyone would love to see Beyonce on the show, but nobody knows if they could actually get her to show up.
-They do have big names like her perform from time to time on the show, so that could be another option.
-Last night Fifth Harmony performed on the show with Normani Kordei, who is one of their members.
+The source revealed, “Heather was once Bey’s backup dancer, and now she wants Beyonce to sit in the front row of DWTS and help her win the Mirror Ball trophy.”

+Everyone would love to see Beyonce on the show, but nobody knows if they could actually get her there.
+The show does have big names like her perform from time to time, so that could be another option.
+Last night, Fifth Harmony performed on the show with Normani Kordei, who is one of their members.

 Naya Rivera supporting Heather Morris during her Britney Spears' 'Toxic' dance routine is giving us 2011 feels! #DWTS ???????? pic.twitter.com/Kll9ZardNE